helixsoftco/wagtail-webpack-dokku/README.md

 > After this command you can already delete the init command inside the `Makefile`

-The command before will remove the `.git` folder so you will have to initialize it again:
+The command before will remove the `.git` folder, so you will have to initialize it again:
 ```
 git init
 git remote add origin <repository-url>